onlymyrep/DevOps_automation_tools/README.md

       - POSTGRES_PASSWORD="<user password>"
    - runs the built jar file with the command: `java -jar <path to hotel-service>/hotel-service/target/<jar file name>.jar`

-4) Run the prepared tests through postman on the host and make sure that they are all successful.
+4) Check the functionality of CRUD operations on hotel service.
 Show the test results in the report.

 5) Place the files created in this part in the `src\ansible02` and `src\consul01` folders in your personal repository.